Skip to main content

 // Character set configuration

-// SSL configuration (recommended for production environments)
+// SSL configuration (recommended for production)

 ssl: process.env.NODE_ENV === 'production' ? {